zhuang27149/e-sport-company/Where to find the fantastic e-sports companies.md

 Based on the above result, we find that as the flourish of the e-sports industry in China, the development gap of e-sports companies among different regions has been enlarged.
 We could not help wondering what factors lead to the varied degree of development of e-sports companies in different regions.
 In order to figure out  what differences and what factors are behind the phenomenon, we decided to select Hainan province and Shanghai as two representative regions for comparative analysis.
 On one hand, we chose Hainan province due to the above data results.
 Hainan Province unexpectedly has the largest number of e-sports companies, although in the public impression it is famous for tourism.
 On the other hand, we chose Shanghai, a first-tier city with a well-developed e-sports industry in public eyes.
 According to CNG’s report, more than 40% of e-sports competitions are held in Shanghai, as well as more than half of the top 20 well-known e-sports clubs in China have their head office in Shanghai, such as WE, iG, EDG and RNG.
 The chart shows the development trend of e-sports companies in this two places and Hainan surpassed Shanghai after 2017.

+Chart 6   Development trend of e-sports companies in Hainan and Shanghai
 ![shanghaivshainan](https://github.com/zhuang27149/e-sport-company/blob/master/images/Hainan%26Shanghai.svg)

 However, when considering related factors, Shanghai surpasses Hainan in all aspects.

+Table 4   E-sports company developing related factors in China, Shanghai, Hainan
 ![factorsofshanghaivshainan](https://github.com/zhuang27149/e-sport-company/blob/master/images/4.factors.png)

 Besides, we notice a government document《关于支持海南全面深化改革开放的指导意见(Guidance on supporting Hainan in comprehensively deepening reform and opening up)》 of General Office of the State Council, PRC, which was published in April of 20018, directly guides the development of Hainan province.
 It is said that “We will vigorously develop new cultural consumption, such as animation and games, Internet culture and digital content, and upgrade consumption of traditional culture” and “We will explore the development of competitive sports lottery and large international competitions that open lottery, explore ways to support the development of tourism projects in terms of space planning, land supply and resource utilization".
 Sports lottery is supported by the government.
 Considering Hainan’s poor infrastructure, they pay more attention to Internet industry.
 And e-sports is the only field probably having competitive elements.
 That may be the reason why there are so many companies located in Hainan.

+## 4. Conclusion
+With the rapid development of China’s e-sports industry, different regions show different development trends and patterns, among which Hainan Province has got most e-sports companies.
+It seems that it’s experiencing a soundless transformation of economy.
+What’s behind this region and how it can be one of the most important industrial hubs with largest number of e-sports companies are worth further study.
+Through the further study, it may help us know better about China’s e-sports industry and economic transformation.

 ## Reference
 [1]何书瑶.
 (2018). 魔都不相信电竞酒店.
 Retrieved from